-"Urban Project" a three (3) plus-story Multi-Family Housing Project in an Urban Area, typically with Structured Parking.
+"Urban Project" a three (3) plus-story Multi-Family Housing Project in an Urban Area in which at least seventy-five percent (75%) of the parking is Structured Parking.

 "Urban Area" means Maricopa and Pima counties, excluding Tribal Lands.

 "Urgent Care Clinic" means a licensed walk-in medical facility that meets the criteria established by the Urgent Care Association of America and/or the American Academy of Urgent Care Medicine.
 Each group's criteria share similar qualifying criteria including: